Waking dream: An encounter with the fire goddess

-List of all the things you take care of before you finally go and write
+List all the things you must take care of before you can write

 - The overflowing toilet